 Sidewalks: Sidewalks are a requirement of the Development Ordinance and shall be installed per the Streets Design Standards Manual.
 Sidewalk does not currently exist along the frontage of this property.

 Transit in Vicinity: No.

-Traffic Impact Study: No TIS required per TIS Ordinance.
+Traffic Impact Study: Yes, required per TIS Ordinance.
+Please see the end of this staff report completion of this project.